cyberark/secrets-provider-for-k8s/README.md

 # CyberArk Secrets Provider for Kubernetes

-The CyberArk Secrets Provider for Kubernetes enables you to use secrets stored and managed in the CyberArk Vault using DAP or Conjur and consume them in your Openshift application containers.
-To do so, the Secrets Provider for Kubernetes runs as an init container and fetches secrets that pods require from DAP or Conjur.
+The CyberArk Secrets Provider for Kubernetes enables DAP to retrieve secrets stored and managed in the CyberArk Vault.
+The secrets can be consumed by your Kubernetes or Openshift application containers.
+To retrieve the secrets from Conjur or DAP, the CyberArk Secrets Provider for Kubernetes runs as an init container and fetches the secrets that the pods require.

 ## Supported services

 - Openshift 3.9, 3.10, and 3.11